 - Protective Order Agreements

 - Clawback agreement

-When conducting eDiscovery, the “obligation” is that attorneys must ensure clients produce all responsive documents.
+When conducting eDiscovery, the “obligation” is that attorneys must ensure clients produce all responsive data.
 However, the enormous amount of data in today’s age has caused courts to relax certain rules on sanctions for an inadvertently produced document.
 For example, attorneys can now have a clawback provision built into the 26 (f) agreement which allows either side to clawback a document which was inadvertently produced.
 Document reviewers are not expected to be 100% accurate.
-A perfect review with 99.9% accuracy might be consume three times the attorney hours and therefore three times the cost of compliance.
+A perfect review with 99.9% accuracy might consume three times the attorney hours and therefore three times the cost of compliance.
 In a “bet the company” kind of case, each party may decide that the stakes and risk are so high that the trial should be won at all costs.
 In a landmark case like Apple vs Samsung, one of the parties may decide to do a double review.
 This option is expensive.
 The intention of a double review would be to prevent errors in every way possible.
-In our experience involving many 1,000s of matters since 2002, most firms are not willing to win at all costs, but rather look to find a balanced strategy that aims for both minimizing cost and minimizing risk.
+In our experience involving many thousands of matters since 2002, most firms are not willing to win at all costs, but rather look to find a balanced strategy that aims for both minimizing cost and minimizing risk.